For as long as I can remember, I’ve been sensitive to the changing of the seasons — especially the change between fall and winter.

-It always seems to come upon me suddenly – I wake up one morning and it’s like a switch has flipped in me.
+It always seems to come upon me suddenly: I wake up one morning and it’s like a switch has flipped in me.
 In actuality, it’s probably that I finally notice a thing that’s slowly changing, the way you don’t notice your roots are growing out until they are like…there, in your face.
-That happened to me this week, and I knew; my winter blues were coming.
+When this happens to me, I know: the winter blues are coming.

 1. Exercise Regularly

 One of the most important things you can do to maintain your mental and emotional health is to develop a consistent exercise routine — whether it’s a yoga practice or videos that you can do at home, group exercise classes, or running and doing weights at the campus gym.
 Bonus points if you exercise in a room with extra light — research has shown that exercising in well-lit rooms adds extra mood-boosting benefits to exercise.

 If you already have a regular exercise routine, great!
 Keep up with that momentum.
 If you’re not in the habit, try to start as soon as you can before we get deep in the throes of winter.

 In the winter, we’re all drawn to those comforting carbs and sweets, but these foods cause sugar spikes and crashes, which aren’t the best for stabilizing your mental and emotional health.